 What Do You Think?

-Have any of these options inspired you to ditch the ladder?
+Have any of these options inspired you to ditch the ladder for stairs?
 Which design do you think would work best for you?